 And often the best are the most simple, like my favorite dates and bacon, a magnificent and creative work of food art.

-You can also optionally add a Spanish Marcona almond inside (it adds a delicious crunch!).
+- Almond: You can also optionally add a Spanish Marcona almond inside (it adds a delicious crunch!).
+Not an almond lover?
+A hazelnut, pecan, or macadamia nut all work well too.

 Speaking of the oven, make sure to use a baking dish with a raised rim (and one you can clean easily).
 The bacon is going to give off a bit of grease as it bakes, so be prepared for a bit of leftover mess.